 The best way to keep pests out of your home is by making it unfriendly to them.
 Many homeowners have to resort to professional pest control to handle pest control problems, but this is preventable.
 The truth is that you may unwillingly be inviting these pests into your home.
 Something as simple as leaving the bins open at night can cause an issue that is hard to resolve.

-To protect your home from the most stubborn of pests, Empire Ltd in London have recommended making these 10 simple home improvements.
+To protect your home from the most stubborn of pests, We have recommended making these 10 simple home improvements.

 #1.
 Seal the doors – You lock your doors to keep intruders out of your home.
 So why not seal them against pest intruders too?
 Unsealed gaps are the perfect opening for pests to enter your home.
 Fill in this gaps with aluminium or steel as a threshold under the door, and add some weather stripping to the frame.
 You could even install a door brush.

 #2.
 Fix the windows – The same goes with windows as it does with doors.
 They need to be sealed correctly all the way around the outside with the appropriate weather stripping.
 This will stop pests entering this way.
 If you have screes on your windows, it’s important that any tears are fixed as soon as possible.

 #3.
 Maintain the garden – Pests love standing water.
 So if you have water collecting in bird baths or flower pots, make sure to dump it out.
 You should also rake up any leaves that may have fallen.
 Grass clippings and debris needs to be cleaned up and disposed of in the correct bin.
 These are the places pests love to make their homes.

 #4.
 Repair cracks – Pests can use the tiniest of gaps and cracks outside your home to get in.
 They may be nearly invisible to the eye, so you may want to call out a pest control company to spot them.
 Caulk is an inexpensive and effective way to fill in gaps.